Symplectic singularities arising from algebras of symmetric tensors: Introduction

-Let $X$ be a projective manifold and let $T^*X$ be the total space of the cotangent bundle of $X$.
-Denote by $\eta$ the Liouville $1$-form on $T^*X$.
-Then $T^*X$ carries a natural holomorphic symplectic form $\omega=d\eta$, rendering it a non-compact holomorphic symplectic manifold.
-Although the symplectic geometry of these manifolds has been studied extensively in the literature for some (very limited) special examples (see Example \ref{e.Hitchin-map} and Example \ref{e.Springer-map} below), the general case still remains intriguing \cite{Hwang2015}.
+The cotangent bundle $T^*X$ of a projective manifold $X$ carries a natural holomorphic symplectic structure, making it a non-compact holomorphic symplectic manifold.
+Although the symplectic geometry of such spaces has been studied for specific examples \cite{Hwang2015}, the general case remains intriguing.
+In this paper, our aim is to provide a new perspective on the symplectic geometry of $T^*X$ by linking it to a novel construction of symplectic singularities.